ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_faq.md

 #### What are the configurable parameters in the Thread devices?
 What do they mean and where are they documented?

 - The Thread configurable parameters are the Active Operational Dataset parameters.
-The parameter explanations can be found in the [Mbed Mesh API](/docs/v5.6/reference/mesh.html).
+The parameter explanations can be found in the <a href="/docs/v5.6/reference/mesh.html" target="_blank">Mbed Mesh API</a>.
 More information can be found in the Thread specification.
 - The Thread device configuration includes PSKd and EUI64 (usually the MAC address of the radio chip), that are used to commission the device.